Checked by reality, some QAnon supporters seek a way out

 Some now say Trump's loss was always part of the plan, or that he secretly remains president, or even that Joe Biden's inauguration was created using special effects or body doubles.
 They insist that Trump will prevail, and powerful figures in politics, business and the media will be tried and possibly executed on live television, according to recent social media posts.

 “Everyone will be arrested soon.
-Confirmed information,” read a post viewed 130,000 times this week on Great Awakening, a popular QAnon channel on Telegram.
+Confirmed information,” read a post viewed 130,000 times this week on a popular QAnon channel on Telegram.
 “From the very beginning I said it would happen.”

 But a different tone is emerging in the spaces created for those who have heard enough.